-The bulk rock salt that is used to manufacture such lamps can also expire and prove to be unhealthy to its users if its proper care is not taken.
+The bulk rock salt that is used to manufacture such lamps can only expire if its proper care is not taken.
 The rock salt crystals used to make these lamps absorb moisture from the atmosphere when the lamp is turned on.
 This hygroscopic process makes the rock salt crystals of the lamp wet which is why it is recommended to keep your lamp in a dry environment.

 Does Pink Himalayan Salt Expire?

-If the salt is in its purest form then it can go for million years without expiring but if it has some additives in it or if it is exposed to too much moisture or heat, then it can go bad before time.
+If the salt is in its purest form then it can go for a million years without expiring.
+However, if it has some additives in it or if it is exposed to too much moisture or heat, then it can go bad before time.
 Therefore, some measures must be taken to prevent the salt from expiring too soon.

 The first and foremost thing is to avoid purchasing salt that has additives in it.
-Himalayan salt is a little expensive than table salt which we use in our everyday lives, therefore it is important to keep the rock salt crystals from expiring too soon.
+This is important because it keeps the rock salt crystals from expiring too soon.

 As we know that moisture and heat promote bacterial growth, therefore, salt must be kept away from both moisture and heat.
-Even if it is not in crystalline form and you have it in the form of a product or lamp, even then it is better to keep your product away from moisture and heat.
-Also, keep it away from dust particles and keep your salt clean and dry at all times.
+Even if it is not in crystalline form and you have it in the form of another product or lamp, you still need to keep it away from moisture and heat.
+Also, keep your salt clean and dry and away from dust particles at all times.

 Another way to keep your Himalayan pink salt from expiring is to store it properly.
-Normally, people place their salt jars in kitchen where there is a lot of moisture and heat due to humidity.
-The water molecules present in the atmosphere are absorbed by salt crystals as Himalayan salt is hygroscopic in nature.
+Normally, people place their salt jars in the kitchen where there is a lot of moisture and heat due to humidity.
+The water molecules present in the atmosphere are absorbed by salt crystals as Himalayan salt is hygroscopic.

 Therefore, Himalayan rock salt crystals or any other product of this salt must be kept stored in a cool and dry place.
 An airtight container proves to be an excellent choice for storing Himalayan salt for a long time and if you are putting salt in an open bowl, then you must make sure to use it within a few days and do not keep it out for long as it may go bad.